-Our natural world is under relentless assault, and the long-term future and quality of life on this planet hangs in the balance.
-Deforestation, global climate change, water and air pollution, ozone depletion, loss of biodiversity, and the accumulation of toxic wastes are outcomes of human behaviors that stem from a general belief that the environment is infinitely renewable.
+Habitat loss, global climate change, water and air pollution, ozone depletion, loss of biodiversity and the accumulation of toxic wastes are outcomes of human behaviors that stem from a general belief that the environment is infinitely renewable.
 It is not.

-Environmental science careers in the 21st century will necessarily focus on sustainable development, which, according to a 1987 United Nations report titled Our Common Future, is defined as "development that meets the needs of the present without compromising the ability of future generations to meet their own needs."
-Environmental scientists must understand the complexity of problems that pit environmental preservation against economic development and social stability.
-They must use integrated and holistic approaches to finding solutions to these problems.
+Environmental science careers focus on environmental sustainability and sustainable development, which, according to a 1987 United Nations report titled Our Common Future, is defined as "development that meets the needs of the present without compromising the ability of future generations to meet their own needs."
+Environmental scientists must understand the complexity of problems that pit environmental limits against economic development, diverse cultures, ethics, values and social stability.
+They must use integrated and holistic approaches to find solutions to these problems.

-Built on the concept that environmental issues are inherently interdisciplinary, the program is offered jointly by the department of biological sciences in the College of Science and by the department of science, technology, and society in the College of Liberal Arts.
+Built on the concept that environmental issues are inherently interdisciplinary, the program is offered jointly by the department of biological sciences in the College of Science and the department of science, technology and society in the College of Liberal Arts.
 The curriculum is designed to provide students with a deep understanding of the complex set of circumstances that impact environmental issues, and how environmental decisions and policies attempt to find a balance between environmental conservation and economic development.
-Consistent with RIT's long history of experiential, hands-on education, coupled with the development and use of innovative high technology, the program offers students a unique opportunity to prepare for careers in environmental science by working on real-world environmental problems under the guidance of talented and skilled environmental scientists.
+The program offers students a unique opportunity to prepare for careers in environmental science.
+Students combine their hands-on classroom work with experiential learning experiences (co-op, research, internships).
+These experiences give students the chance to work on real-world environmental problems under the guidance of talented and skilled environmental scientists.

-Admission to the program will be granted to qualified graduates who hold a bachelor's degree in environmental science, biological sciences, or a related field of study.
-The admission decision will be based on:
+Admission to the program will be granted to qualified graduates who hold a bachelor's degree in environmental science, the biological sciences or a related field of study.
+The admission decision is based on:

-- a minimum GPA of 3.0 (overall and in science/math), - a minimum TOEFL of 550 (213 computer-based), - · a brief statement outlining career goals and objectives, and - · three letters of recommendation.
+- minimum GPA of 3.0 (overall and in science/math), - a minimum Test of English Language score of 550 (paper-based) or 213 (computer-based), - a statement outlining research interests, career goals and suitability to the program and - three letters of recommendation.